sebjilke/guidelines/README.md

 >[James, O., Jilke, S. &amp; G. Van Ryzin.
 2017. *Experiments in Public Management Research: Challenges and Contributions*.
 Cambridge: Cambridge University Press](https://www.cambridge.org/core/books/experiments-in-public-management-research/8DB826A84D228568AAEC69732C72F1EC) (pages 509-511).

-Below are a series of questions about issues that researchers using experiments in public administration and management should address when reporting their experimental studies and their findings.
+Below is a checklist of important questions that researchers using experiments in public administration and management should consider when reporting their experimental studies and findings.
 The checklist is based on the core set of issues in [James, Jilke and Van Ryzin (2017)](https://www.cambridge.org/core/books/experiments-in-public-management-research/8DB826A84D228568AAEC69732C72F1EC) guidance that synthesizes and adapts reporting guidelines for experiments from the social and medical sciences to public administration and management.<sup>1</sup>

 ### 1. Hypotheses and theories they are drawn from
 #### a.
 Specific objectives and hypotheses
 i. *What questions was the experiment designed to address?*<br/>
-ii. *What specific hypotheses were tested? (e.g., the causal factor estimated, the expected sign and magnitude of expect effects on outcomes, and whether expected effects are expected to be homogenous or to vary by subgroups)*
+ii. *What specific hypotheses were tested? (e.g., the causal factor estimated, the expected sign and magnitude of expected effects on outcomes, and whether expected effects are expected to be homogenous or to vary by subgroups)*

 ### 2. Methods
 #### a.
 Subject recruitment
 i. *What was the exact setting and location of data collection? (e.g., a laboratory room at a university, online survey)*<br/>
 ii. *Recruitment date(s)? (including follow-ups)*</br>
-iii. *Any eligibility or exclusion criteria for subjects?*</br>
+iii. *Any eligibility or exclusion criteria for participants?*</br>
-iv. *How (and by whom) were participants recruited and selected? (e.g., recruitment by researchers, survey recruitment firm)*</br>
+iv. *How were participants recruited and selected, and who did the recruiting? (e.g., recruitment by researchers, survey recruitment firm)*</br>
-v. *Response rate? (if applicable)*
+v. *What was the response rate? (if applicable)*

 #### b.
 Design
-i. *Specific experimental design? (e.g., parallel, factorial, conjoint, within or between subjects)*
+i. *What type of experimental design was used? (e.g., parallel, factorial, conjoint, within or between subjects)*

 #### c.
 Treatments
 i. *Is there a detailed description of treatments? (e.g., provide all materials in main text or an appendix or supporting documents.)*<br/>